-- An iterative process was undertaken between Golder and QPD during Project design to limit or remove potential impacts.
-Different abstract concepts for development and mitigation were presented by QPD and Golder made recommendations for options that would minimize impacts to wildlife.
-Recommended modifications were based on similar modifications that were identified during meetings between Golder, the Town, other stakeholders and QPD concerning development options for TSMV, and included modelling to predict potential effects of different conceptual scenarios.
-Details of how alternatives and modifications were evaluated and incorporated into the ASP design are presented in Section 2. - 2) Because of the constraints associated with the level of development detail presented in an ASP, such as lack of precise development footprint locations, additional mitigation was presented to address this uncertainty in the mitigation strategies section for each VEC.
+- 1) A collaborative process was undertaken between the Town and QPD and involving Golder during Project design to limit or remove potential impacts.
+Different abstract concepts for development and mitigation were identified during meetings between Golder, the Town, other stakeholders and QPD concerning development options for the Project.
+Golder made recommendations for adjustment based on assessments of potential effects associated with different scenarios, including modeled scenarios.
+Details of how alternatives and modifications were evaluated and incorporated into the ASP design are presented in Section 2. - 2) Because of the constraints associated with the level of development detail presented in an ASP, such as lack of precise development footprint locations within the Project Boundary, additional mitigation was presented to address this uncertainty in the mitigation strategies section for each valued environmental component.
 Additional mitigation includes modifications to limit or remove impacts that should be undertaken at later planning stages, such as avoiding ESAs at the subdivision planning stage, or complying with the Federal Fisheries Act when undertaking construction near creeks.

-As noted in the Town's EIS policy, mitigation identified in the EIS to address potential effects that cannot be fully defined at the ASP stage because development detail is at the conceptual level, "shall be incorporated as conditions of approval for subdivisions and development permits" (Town of Canmore 2016, Page 4).
-If more analysis is required to precisely define mitigation at a later stage, this was identified in the EIS.
+As noted in the Town's EIS policy, mitigations identified in the EIS to address potential effects that cannot be fully defined at the ASP stage because development detail is at a conceptual level, "shall be incorporated as conditions of approval for subdivisions and development permits" (EIS Policy, page 4).
+If more work is required to precisely define mitigation at a later stage, this was identified in the EIS.